yendrrek/assessment/README.md

 ### HOW TO RUN THE SYSTEM

+Go to a dedicated subdomain http://assessment.rosiepiontek.com/index.php
+and check the project on a live server.

+#### If you wish to run it locally:

-You will need Apache and at least PHP 7.1.
+You will need Apache and PHP 7.1

+Code was tested on PHP 7.2 in live environment and there were issues.

 Project is located in 'localhost/assessment'.